Factbox: Saudi-China energy, trade and investment ties

 REFINERIES

-Aramco in early 2022 made a final investment decision to build a $10 billion refinery, petrochemical complex in northeast China, marking its single largest investment in China.
+Aramco in early 2022 made a final investment decision to build a $10 billion refinery and petrochemical complex in northeast China, marking its single largest investment in the world's second largest economy.

-The project, expected to be operational in 2024, combines a 300,000-bpd refinery and 1.5 million tonnes per year ethylene plant, with Aramco set to supply up to 210,000 bpd crude oil.
+The project, expected to be operational in 2024, combines a 300,000 bpd refinery and 1.5 million tonnes per year ethylene plant, with Aramco set to supply up to 210,000 bpd of crude oil.

 Aramco's only other similar investment in China is a 25% stake in Refining and Petrochemical Company Ltd in Fujian province controlled by state refining giant Sinopec Corp , which began in 2008 operating a 280,000 bpd refinery and a 1.1 million tonne per year (tpy) ethylene complex.

-Aramco in October of 2018 signed a memorandum of understanding with Zhejiang provincial government to invest 9% in Zhejiang Petrochemical Corp that operates China's single-largest refinery of 800,000 bpd.
+Aramco signed a memorandum of understanding in 2018 with the Zhejiang provincial government to invest 9% in Zhejiang Petrochemical Corp that operates China's single largest refinery of 800,000 bpd.
 No further progress has been announced since.

-Similarly, Sinopec owns 37.5% in Yanbu Aramco Sinopec Refining Co (YASREF), a JV with Aramco that operates a 400,000-bpd refinery in Yanbu on the Red Sea coast.
+Similarly, Sinopec owns 37.5% in Yanbu Aramco Sinopec Refining Co (YASREF), a joint venture with Aramco that operates a 400,000-bpd refinery in Yanbu on the Red Sea coast.

 FINANCIAL

-China's state-owned Silk Road Fund is part of a consortium led by U.S.-based EIG Global Energy Partners that in mid-2021 closed a deal to buy 49% of Saudi Aramco's oil pipelines business for $12.4 billion.
+China's state-owned Silk Road Fund is part of a consortium led by U.S.-based EIG Global Energy Partners that closed a deal in 2021 to buy 49% of Saudi Aramco's oil pipelines business for $12.4 billion.

 POWER